-Responding to Repeated Incidents, Physical Bullying and Bullying disclosures
+Process for Responding to Repeated Incidents, Physical Bullying and Bullying disclosures

-- I. Fill in an incident report. - 2.
-Notify the Ministry leader. - 3.
-The Ministry leader will inform the parents of those involved as soon as possible. - 4.
-All more serious incidents will be escalated to the Designated Person for Child Protection and advice and involvement from outside agencies may be sought - 5.
+- 1. Fill in an incident report. - 2.
+Notify the Ministry leader as soon as possible. - 3.
+Ministry leader is to talk with the initiator and find out if there is a reason for their behaviour. - 4.
+The Ministry leader will inform the parents of those involved as soon as possible. - 5.
+All more serious incidents will be escalated to the Designated Person for Child Protection and advice and involvement from outside agencies may be sought - 6.
 Appropriate action will be taken to deal with the incident.
 This may include: - Talking with the initiator: - Understand why they are behaving that way.
 What is going on?
-Why are they bullying someone else? - Explain what bullying is and why it's not acceptable. - Ask them what they think might help them to stop bullying. - Help them understand how their behaviour affects others and the hurt that they have caused. - Having the initiator apologise to the target and to the observers. - Closely monitoring the initiator's behaviour to ensure no further incidents of bullying take place. - In some situations, the initiator may be temporarily stood down from the programme. - In the case of serious or repeated incidents, in consultation with the Designated Person for Child Protection, the initiator may be permanently removed from the programme. - 6.
-Support will be provided for targets, bystanders and initiators of bullying behaviour. - 7.
+Why are they bullying someone else? - Explain what bullying is and why it's not acceptable. - Ask them what they think might help them to stop bullying. - Help them understand how their behaviour affects others and the hurt that they have caused. - $\circ$ $\;$ Having the initiator apologise to the target and to the observers. - Closely monitoring the initiator's behaviour to ensure no further incidents of bullying take place. - In some situations, the initiator may be temporarily stood down from the programme. - In the case of serious or repeated incidents, in consultation with the Designated Person for Child Protection, the initiator may be permanently removed from the programme.

+- 7. Support will be provided for targets, bystanders and initiators of bullying behaviour. - 8.
 Church workers will be vigilant for incidents of bullying behaviour and will intervene as soon as possible.